Five Sources of Risk to Consider For Your Next Construction Project

 - Environmental Risk, making sure work is completed responsibly

 In today’s construction environment, we are seeing the impact of inflation on rebuilding costs for projects spanning 12 months or more.
-Steel, lumber, and polymers are seeing price increases on a quarterly basis, and materials that were purchased in the fourth quarter of 2021 may be 15-20 percent more expensive than originally planned.
+Steel, lumber and polymers are seeing price increases on a quarterly basis.
+Materials that were purchased in the fourth quarter of 2021 may be 15-20 percent more expensive than originally planned.

-Our team from Oswald Companies can proactively review your construction risk management plans with an eye on a range of factors from delays in material deliveries and rising interest rates on project financing to name a few.
-Another point to consider is a Consolidated Insurance Program (CIP) or a program under which a principal provides general liability insurance coverage, workers’ compensation insurance coverage, or both that are incorporated into an insurance program for a single construction project or multiple construction projects.
+Our team from Oswald Companies can proactively review your construction risk management plans with an eye on a range of factors, such as delays in material deliveries and rising interest rates on project financing, to name a few.
+Another point to consider is a Consolidated Insurance Program (CIP) or a program under which a principal provides general liability insurance coverage, workers’ compensation insurance coverage or both.
+These are incorporated into an insurance program for a single construction project or multiple construction projects.

 Newer projects are being written under CIPs.
-To that end, managers need to understand how a corporate program may or may not apply in the event of a claim on a CCIP (contractor controlled insurance program) or OCIP (owner controlled insurance program) project.
-Also if a project takes the consolidated insurance route, it’s important to exclude the exposure basis from your corporate program—in other words, to avoid double paying for coverage.
+To that end, managers need to understand how a corporate program may or may not apply in the event of a claim on a CCIP (contractor-controlled insurance program) or OCIP (owner-controlled insurance program) project.
+If a project takes the consolidated insurance route, it’s important to exclude the exposure basis from your corporate program to avoid double paying for coverage.

-A third area of risk mitigation for construction projects is ESG (Environmental Social and Governance) Awareness.
-Investors are increasingly applying these non-financial factors to their analysis as they identify material risk and growt opportunities with key partners.
+A third area of risk mitigation for construction projects is ESG (Environmental Social and Governance) awareness.
+Investors are increasingly applying these non-financial factors to their analysis as they identify material risk and growth opportunities with key partners.

-ESG Awareness is not just nice to have as part of your portfolio, it’s often times essential for closing the deal.
-Many public and private owners with whom we work want to know how contractors are addressing environmental, social, and corporate governance responsibility in a proactive manner.
+ESG Awareness is not just nice to have as part of your portfolio, it’s often essential for closing the deal.
+Many public and private owners with whom we work want to know how contractors are addressing environmental, social and corporate governance responsibility in a proactive manner.